 Updated annually

 Cincinnati Music Fest, the biggest urban music festival in the nation, is set to kick off this July in downtown Cincinnati.
-For decades this historic festival has been bringing to town all-star lineups that transcend genre.
+For decades (since 1958, in fact) this historic festival has been bringing to town all-star lineups that transcend genre.
 Beyond the festival itself, the Cincy Region truly comes to life during Music Fest - from food truck and local art fairs to live pop-up performances across the city, and, of course, the Cincinnati Black Music Walk of Fame's Induction Ceremony.

 Ready to start planning your adventure?
 Here's your guide to making the absolute most of this iconic weekend.
+Get ready to see Cincy at its best!

 The Cincinnati Music Festival is back and better than ever

-The Friday and Saturday night concerts are both held downtown at Paycor Stadium - that's right, home of the Cincinnati Bengals!
-This year's headliner act for Friday night will be the legendary Earth Wind & Fire, followed by a grand finale on Saturday with LL Cool J and Toni Braxton.
+This year's headliner act for Friday night will be the legendary Charlie Wilson, followed by a grand finale on Saturday with Mary J. Blige.

 Before the festival kicks off on Saturday, don’t miss a special ceremony to unveil the newest inductees to the Cincinnati Black Music Walk of Fame at the Andrew J Brady Music Center.
 This star-studded (and FREE) annual event honors the MANY prolific artists that call Cincinnati and Southeast Ohio home.
 Just be sure to wear your best white outfit, as is tradition!

-The 2025 Cincinnati Music Festival schedule
+The 2026 Cincinnati Music Festival schedule (all events at Paycor Stadium)

 -